-If there’s one thing Latur shines most at, it’s it affinity to educate tourists on the long legacy the place has to share.
-Latur, in South Eastern Maharashtra in India, part of the Marathwada region, boasts of historical locations and architecture, dating back to as far as the 7th Century, and very well preserved at that!
+If there’s one thing Latur shines most at, it’s its affinity to educate tourists on the long legacy the place has to share.
+Latur, in South Eastern Maharashtra in India, part of the Marathwada region, boasts of historical locations and architecture, dating back to as far as the 7th century, and very well preserved at that!

-The Ethos of Latur
+The Ethos Of Latur

-The city of Latur is situated wholly on the Balaghat plateau which is approximately 2000 feet above mean sea level, which makes for very pleasant weather in the winter months of the year.
+The city of Latur is situated wholly on the Balaghat plateau which is approximately 2000 ft above mean sea level, which makes for very pleasant weather in the winter months of the year.
 The Manjara river cuts right across the town of Latur and makes for a pleasant evening walk.
-Apart from the Manjara, Latur is also famous for several other rivers like Terna, Manyad, Lendi and Gharni.
+Apart from Manjara, Latur is also famous for several other rivers like Terna, Manyad, Lendi and Gharni.

 A good time to visit Latur is in the monsoon months if you’re fond of the rains or are an avid photographer.
 The region receives plentiful rainfall and the rivers are a sight to be seen.